mcr85/js-tdd-kata/steps.md

 1. To change a delimiter, the beginning of the string will contain a separate line that looks like this:   “//[delimiter]\n[numbers…]” for example “//;\n1;2” should return three where the default delimiter is ‘;’ .
 2. The first line is optional. all existing scenarios should still be supported

+## Step 5
+Calling Add with a negative number will throw an exception “negatives not allowed” - and the negative that was passed.
+If there are multiple negatives, show all of them in the exception message